-A budding NASCAR star, Elliott has been named to SportsPro’s “World’s 50 Most Marketable Athletes,” in both 2015 and 2016, joining UFC champion Ronda Rousey, Olympian Usain Bolt and NBA MVP Stephen Curry.
-He was voted by fans as ESPN The Magazine’s “NEXT” racer, appeared as a guest on MTV’s “Ridiculousness,” voiced characters in Disney Pixar’s “Cars 3” and Nickelodeon’s “Blaze and the Monster Machines,” and has been featured by Nickelodeon, Sports Illustrated, The New York Times and Los Angeles Times among others.
+A budding NASCAR star, Elliott has been named to SportsPro’s “World’s 50 Most Marketable Athletes,” joining former UFC champion Ronda Rousey, Olympian Usain Bolt and two-time NBA champion Stephen Curry.
+He was voted by fans as ESPN The Magazine’s “NEXT” racer, appeared as a guest on MTV’s “Ridiculousness,” voiced characters in Disney Pixar’s “Cars 3” and Nickelodeon’s “Blaze and the Monster Machines,” and has been featured by Sports Illustrated, The New York Times and Los Angeles Times, among others.

-Elliott began racing go karts at 8 years old with a dream of competing at NASCAR’s highest level.
+Elliott began racing go karts at 8 years old with dreams of competing at NASCAR’s highest level.
 From 2003 to 2011, he gained experience competing in various series, winning more than 60 races by age 15.
-In February 2011, his efforts paid off when he received an after-school phone call from car owner Rick Hendrick, who offered the teenager a contract with his championship-winning organization, Hendrick Motorsports.
+In February 2011, his efforts paid off when he received a phone call from NASCAR Hall of Fame car owner Rick Hendrick, who offered the high school freshman a contract with his championship-winning organization, Hendrick Motorsports.

 What followed was a rapid rise through super late models and other national touring divisions in preparation for NASCAR.
-Elliott is a two-time Georgia Racing Hall of Fame Driver of the Year, capturing titles in 2013 and 2014.
-In 2013, he became the first driver in history to win all four majors on the super late model circuit: All-American 400, Winchester
+Elliott is a two-time (2013 and 2014) Georgia Racing Hall of Fame Driver of the Year, an annual award voted on by influential motor sports journalists.
+In 2013, he became the first driver in history to win all four majors on the super late model circuit: the All-American 400, Winchester

-At the age of 18, while spending a portion of the year finishing high school, Elliott became, at the time, the youngest champion in any NASCAR national touring series when he won the 2014 XFINITY Series title driving for JR Motorsports, owned by teammate Dale Earnhardt Jr. His storybook season included three wins, two pole positions and 26 top-10 finishes in 33 races.
-Elliott’s first win came at Texas Motor
+At 18, while spending a portion of the year finishing high school, Elliott became the youngest champion in any NASCAR national touring series when he won the 2014 Xfinity Series title driving for Hendrick Motorsports affiliate JR Motorsports, owned by Dale Earnhardt Jr. His storybook season included three wins, two pole positions and 26 top-10 finishes in 33 races.
+Elliott’s first victory came at Texas Motor

-Prior to his grand entrance into the XFINITY Series, Elliott broke records driving select NASCAR Camping World Truck Series races in 2013, becoming, at the time, the youngest winner in series history in only his sixth start.
-He transitioned to the Camping World Truck Series after a strong season of firsts in the NASCAR K&N Pro Series East.
-In 2012, he captured his first career NASCAR victory on May 19 when he took the checkered flag in
+Prior to his entrance into the Xfinity Series, Elliott broke records driving select NASCAR Camping World Truck Series (CWTS) races in 2013, becoming, at the time, the youngest winner in series history in only his sixth start.
+He transitioned to the CWTS after a strong season of firsts in the NASCAR K&N Pro Series East.
+In 2012, he captured his first career NASCAR victory May 19 when he took the checkered flag in

 In January 2015, it was announced Elliott would join the NASCAR Cup Series in 2016.
-In preparation, Elliott drove five points-paying NASCAR Cup Series races for Hendrick Motorsports in 2015 and a second full season for JR Motorsports.
-Elliott led the XFINITY Series in top-10 finishes en route to his second-place finish in the championship standings and won his second consecutive most popular driver award.
+In preparation, he drove five points-paying Cup races for Hendrick Motorsports in 2015 while competing in a second full season for JR Motorsports.
+Elliott led the Xfinity Series in top-10 finishes en route to a second-place result in the championship standings and won his second consecutive most popular driver award.
 Elliott started his full-time NASCAR Cup Series career with a bang in 2016 by becoming the youngest Daytona 500 pole winner of all time at 20 years, 2 months and 17 days.
 The Elliotts became the fourth father-son duo to win the Daytona 500 pole position, following the Petty, Allison and Earnhardt combinations.